Wayu650610806/Kinsei-s-plant-dashboard-webapp/README.md

+This is the source code for the Kinsei's plant website.

+It will get the information form the Spreedsheet to display on the website automatically

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.